kamona2692000/Video-game-analysis/README.md

 - **Python**
 - **Libraries**: Pandas, Matplotlib, Seaborn

-## What I Learned

-This project helped me improve my skills in:
-- Data cleaning and analysis
-- Data visualization
-- Python programming

 It also demonstrated the power of data in understanding trends in industries like gaming.